samishken/kubernetes-tutorials/Lab4-statefulsets.md

    kubectl get svc
    ```

-This allows pods to be accessed directly using their stable DNS names like `web-0.web`, `web-1.web`, etc.
+This allows pods to be accessed directly using the load balance IP address

 ---